 Please note: All male students under the age of 26 are required to confirm that they registered for the

 Selective Service to receive financial aid.
 If the student has a valid Social Security number, the student may register online.
-Students without a valid Social Security number may register for Selective Service by checking a box on the California Dream Application or the student may register in-person at any U.S. Post office.
+Students without a Social Security number may register in person at any U.S. Post Office.
 The CSU campus may request proof of selective service registration prior to awarding or disbursing financial aid.